duckdb/duckdb-web/docs/api/odbc/windows.md

 ### Default DuckDB DSN

-In the Windows ODBC Data Source Administrator tool, at ***System DSN*** tab is placed the default installed DSN for ***DuckDB***:
+The newly installed DSN is visible on the ***System DSN*** in the Windows ODBC Data Source Administrator tool:

 ![Windows ODBC Config Tool](/images/blog/odbc/odbcad32_exe.png)

 ### Changing DuckDB DSN

-Selecting the default DSN (i.e., `DuckDB`) or add a new configuration, the following setup window will display:
+When selecting the default DSN (i.e., `DuckDB`) or adding a new configuration, the following setup window will display:

 ![DuckDB Windows DSN Setup](/images/blog/odbc/duckdb_DSN_setup.png)

-For now, it is possible to set the DSN and the database file path associated with that DSN.
+This window allows you to set the DSN and the database file path associated with that DSN.

 ## More Detailed Windows Setup